- Appointment Types

 - Mines views Graduate Assistant and Graduate Hourly Appointees as emerging scholars and teachers.
 Professional deportment should be observed at all times.

 - Appointees must be making satisfactory progress toward degree completion as defined in the Graduate Bulletin.
-Briefly, progress toward degree completion is deemed unsatisfactory if any of the following conditions is true:
+Briefly, progress toward degree completion may be deemed unsatisfactory if any of the following conditions is true:

 - Failure to maintain a cumulative grade point average of 3.0 or greater;